DataDog/hiring-engineers/answers.md

 **Note**: Rollup graph shows no data because it is summed over one hour but the praph is zoomed into five minutes.

-2) Click on each graph (snapshot icon) and commente the email address in each one.
+2) Click on each graph (snapshot icon) and comment the email address in each one.
 Here my examples (Email address hidden):

     ![Alt Text](https://raw.github.com/AndyL77/hiring-engineers/solutions-engineer/img/DashboardComment.png)